gajus/flow-runtime/packages/babel-plugin-flow-runtime/README.md

 console.log(String(t.typeOf(add))); // (a: number, b: number) => number
 ```

-If both `assert` and `decorate` are `false` then value annotations are ignored, but type aliases are still transformed:
+If both `assert` and `annotate` are `false` then value annotations are ignored, but type aliases are still transformed:
 ```js
 type User = {
   id: number;